tianyingw/tianyingw.github.io/publications.md

 - "Corrected Combined Estimating Equations in Fingerprinting". (with Ma, S. and Yan, J.)

-- "Binomial regression with error corrupted response"." (with Zhan, X. and Jiang, R.)
+- "Binomial regression with error corrupted response". (with Zhan, X. and Jiang, R.)

 - "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation". (with Liu, J.)